Penix, IU athletes to help promote NHRA US Nationals in Indy

 While Durr, Leal and Capobianco have been invited to attend the series’ only Indy stop this season, Penix, Fryfogle and Wracher will be busy trying to help No. 17 Indiana protect its first preseason ranking since 1969.

 A year ago, as racing reopened during the COVID-19 pandemic, Indy became the venue for drag races.
 Drivers held four consecutive events at Lucas Oil Raceway, just a few miles away from Indianapolis Motor Speedway.
-This September, 2020 Top Fuel runner-up Leah Pruitt senses a difference.
+This September, 2020 Top Fuel runner-up Leah Pruett senses a difference.

 Getting Penix on board is a win for the NHRA.

-Note: This story has been corrected to show that the last of the 2020 Top Fuel runner-up is spelled Pruett, not Pruitt.